ivanomatteo/laravel-device-tracking/README.md

 * IvanoMatteo\LaravelDeviceTracking\Events\DeviceCreated

-...When a new device is detected and stored
+    When a new device is detected and stored

 * IvanoMatteo\LaravelDeviceTracking\Events\DeviceUpdated

-...When some information of a device is changed
+    When some information of a device is changed

 * IvanoMatteo\LaravelDeviceTracking\Events\DeviceHijacked

-...When critical device information are change basing on the logic of ...the configured IvanoMatteo\LaravelDeviceTracking\DeviceHijackingDetector ...after this event, the device will be updated, and the next time
+    When critical device information are change basing on the logic of the configured IvanoMatteo\LaravelDeviceTracking\DeviceHijackingDetector
+    after this event, the device will be updated, and the next time

 * IvanoMatteo\LaravelDeviceTracking\Events\UserSeenFromNewDevice

-...when an user is detected on a device for the first time DeviceHijacked ...will not be triggered, but the device will have the device_hijacked_at with ...the last DeviceHijacked event timestamp
+    when an user is detected on a device for the first time DeviceHijacked will not be triggered, but the device will have the device_hijacked_at with the last DeviceHijacked event timestamp

 * IvanoMatteo\LaravelDeviceTracking\Events\UserSeenFromUnverifiedDevice

-...When an user is detected on a device not for the first time and the device is not flagged as verified
+    When an user is detected on a device not for the first time and the device is not flagged as verified

 ### Changelog